uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 ----------------
 `Back To Top`_

+.. code-block:: go

+    func GetString(a interface{}) string

 GetString returns string representation on an instance of a model.

-Function:

-.. code-block:: go

-    func(a interface{}) string

 Parameter: